Usage

 Workspace ONE UEM

-After configuring your settings.json file, you now need to deliver Mover.exe, MoverAdmin.exe and settings.json to the devices to be migrated.
+After configuring your settings.json file, you now need to deliver Mover.exe, MoverHelper.exe and settings.json to the devices to be migrated.
 These files can be stored anywhere on the device, however it is recommended to store these somewhere that Standard Users cannot access for security purposes.

 One option to deliver the files using Workspace ONE is to combine all the Mover files into a single .zip file.
+In the downloaded .zip file, there is a PowerShell script ZipCurrentDirectory.ps1 which will create .zip of current directory.

 You can then deploy this .zip file as a Native Internal Application in Workspace ONE UEM where the device is currently enrolled.
 After uploading the .zip file, use the following settings: